hashelq/altk/README.md

 ```

 # Usage
-1. You need to disable the numpad keys, you can use this shell script for this:
+1. You need to disable the numpad keys, you can use this shell script:
 ```
 for i in 90 87 88 89 83 84 85 79 80 81 86; do
   xmodmap -e "keycode $i = "